ndemou/Out-PingStats/README.md

 # Other details

-## Parallel pings/smart aggreagation
+## Parallel pings/smart aggregation

-When checking internet quality this script tries hard to be resilient to problems of specific DNS servers.
+When checking internet quality this script tries hard to be resilient to problems of specific hosts.
 To that end it will run a lot of DNS query and ping jobs in parallel.
-Each job queries a different DNS server or pings a different host every second (it has 4 hosts to switch between).
+Each job queries a different DNS server or pings a different host every second.
+It has 4 sets of hosts to switch between so that each host will see a ping/query every 4 seconds (or 2 seconds of you specify `-PingsPerSec 2`).
-This way it will not overload any one of them and thus it will not be blocked by anyone.
+This way, it will not overload any one of them and thus it will not be throttled by anyone.
-If at least two replies are received we consider it a success.
-For all the replies that we get in one batch/group we take into acount only the minimum RTT.
+If at least two replies are received at a specific second we consider it a success and we **only** take the minimum RTT into acount.
-We also use a smart algorithm to "normalize" the RTTs of various servers so that we don't see jitter due to the differences between the RTTs of the different servers.
+We also use a smart algorithm to "normalize" the RTTs of different servers so that we don't see jitter due to the differences between the RTTs of the different servers.

 ### About the algorithm for RTT Normalization

-When we are getting RTTs from one and then another host with different RTTs it will appear as though there is jitter.
-To minimize the effect I had this idea:
+When we are reading RTTs from one and then another host with different average times it will appear as though there is jitter.
+To minimize this effect we use this method:

-  1) Keep the last 10 or 20 successfull RTTs from each host.
+  1) We keep the last 10 or 20 successfull RTTs from each host.
   2) Calculate the min of all these RTTs.
-  3) Calculate the average of all the minimums.
+  3) Calculate the *average of all minimums*.
-  4) Adjust the real RTT values by moving them towards the average of all the minimums by as many msec as their min is away from the average min.
+  4) Adjust the real RTT values by moving them towards the *average of all minimums* by as many msec as their min is away from the average min.

 Example: